 Crime rates in Russia are dropping and have decreased substantially over the past two decades.
 As a result, expats will feel safe in Russia.

 Despite decreasing crime rates, one must always be aware of the risks of mugging and petty crime.
 Be sure not to leave any bags unattended and be cautious when walking alone at night.

 + PRO: Plenty of international schools

 International schools are a great option for expat children.
 These schools offer high-quality education with widely recognised programmes.
-These include American, British, Canadian and German schools, some of which offer their home country curriculum as well as the International Baccalaureate (IB).
-Be sure to check where the schools are located to plan accordingly as some, for example in Moscow, are just outside the city centre.
+These include American, British, French and German schools, some of which offer their home country curriculum as well as the International Baccalaureate (IB).
+Be sure to check where the schools are located and plan accordingly, as some, for example in Moscow, are just outside the city centre.

 - CON: Fees at international schools are high